 Organic production relies on a series of techniques that include crop rotation, green manure, compost, and biological pest control.
-Organic farming is a labor-intensive process, where produce, grains, and other crops are grown without synthetic pesticides, herbicides, fertilizers or genetically modified organisms (GMO’s).
-Rather than growing a single crop, organic farmer grow a variety of crops for greater biodiversity tailored according to climate and soil.
+Organic farming is a labor-intensive process, where produce, grains, and other crops are grown without synthetic pesticides, herbicides, fertilizers, or genetically modified organisms (GMOs).
+Rather than growing a single crop, organic farmers grow a variety of crops for greater biodiversity tailored according to climate and soil.
 Soil health is highly important for growing crops resistant to pests and disease.

 Organic Production Resources

-Use our small farm grower resources to learn about environmentally responsible, economically viable and practical solutions.
-Chatham County hosts the Growing Small Farms program that focus on the value and importance of organic and sustainable agriculture practices.
+Use our small farm grower resources to learn about environmentally responsible, economically viable, and practical solutions.
+Chatham county hosts the Growing Small Farms program that focuses on the value and importance of organic and sustainable agriculture practices.

-NC Organic is an internet resource for North Carolina Farmers, extension agents and aspiring growers.
-The university led research and extension program supports organic farmers and communities with locally grown, organic produce.
+The Organics page on the New Crops & Organics website is an internet resource for North Carolina farmers, extension agents, and aspiring growers.
+The university-led research and extension program supports organic farmers and communities with locally grown, organic produce.

 North Carolina Sustainable Agriculture Research and Education Program develops professional programs and solutions addressing production methods that provide healthy food for communities without jeopardizing environmental safety and future generational needs.